 The two primary artificial insemination procedures are: Intracervical Insemination (ICI) and Intrauterine Insemination (IUI).

 Intracervical Insemination (ICI) is the process of delivering sperm (the ejaculate) directly into a female reproductive tract, into, at or near the cervical opening – basically to the door to the uterus.
 An ICI is done either at home or at a doctor’s office.
-For a home ICI, using a specially designed syringe, like Mosie, improves the chances of pregnancy.
+For a home ICI, there are specially designed syringes.

 When conducted in a doctor's office, your doctor might use a catheter (thin, flexible tube) with a syringe attached to the end of it, to deposit the sperm to the cervix.
 To be the most effective, it’s important to time the insemination precisely during your fertile window, typically in the twenty-four hours prior to ovulation.

 Intrauterine Insemination (IUI) is the process of placing sperm directly inside your uterus.
 This medical procedure should only be done at a doctor’s office or by a medical professional, and is often done in combination with ovulation inducing or ovarian-stimulating drugs.
 A doctor, typically monitors the patient’s menstrual cycle, follicular growth, and luteinizing hormone levels with blood tests, ovulation tests and vaginal ultrasounds.
 Then, the IUI procedure is timed within 24 to 36 hours before ovulation.